kristinathabet/Assignment6InterfaceDesign/README.md

 * Line Height: On auto- 19

 ## Impression Test
-The video recording to the impression test can be found here.
+The video recording to the impression test can be found [here](https://youtu.be/RyqJ8q0Xu-U)
 ### Summary of Findings

 ## Summary of graphic design and my personal choices